 Changing Paradigms Regarding UTI in Man and Beast

 Maybe you’ve had bacterial cystitis and wondered why people are treated for UTI so differently than dogs are treated.
 Here’s a review of current recommendations and how guidelines are changing, including what to do when ‘nasty’ resistant organisms are found in the urine of dogs which have no clinical signs of UTI.

-The 2018 ACVIM Lyme Consensus Statement
+The 2018 ACVIM Lyme Consensus Statement: Controversies Revisited, My Perspective

 How have the 2018 guidelines changed (or not) from those of the original 2006 ACVIM Lyme Consensus Statement?
 We will revisit the controversial topics (screening non-clinical dogs, treating non-clinical dogs, Lyme vaccinations) as well as present the updates regarding new diagnostic tests, new treatment guidelines for Lyme nephritis, new tick control products, and new vaccines.

 Glaucoma: Stop the Blindness

 Veterinary Radiologist, Synergy Veterinary Imaging Partners, Clarksville, Maryland